8800 Triple Quadrupole

 Our Agilent 8800 ICP-MS/MS gives us the ability to quantify metals in water and sediment samples down to the single parts per billion (ppb) – high resolution and precision.
 The 8800 has two capabilities that allows us to work with challenging samples from seawater and highly concentrated brines such as hydraulic fracturing flowback water.

-- Gas Reaction Cell.
-The 8800 has four reaction gases to either remove or mass shift polyatomic and isobaric interferes.
+Gas Reaction Cell.
+The 8800 has four reaction gases to either remove or mass shift polyatomic and isobaric interferences.

 From lithium to uranium, we use the 8800 as a tool in the majority of our work.
 We are continually pushing the boundaries of the 8800 capabilities.
 Contact Dr. Alessi if your work could be furthered by the 8800.